WilliamBaltus/EE553_Teacher_Student/README.md

 # EE553_Teacher_Student

-<h3> This project showcases OOP with C++ through the use of inheritence, setters/getters, absrtaction, etc  </h3>
+<h3> This project showcases OOP with C++ through the use of inheritence, setters/getters, abstraction, etc  </h3>